beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 ### Repositories

-The purpose of Git is to manage a project or a set of files as they change over time, therefore, Git stores this information in a data structure called a **repository** which often lives in a ``.git`` subdirectory at the root of working tree.
+The purpose of Git is to manage a project or a set of files as they change over time, therefore, Git stores this information in a data structure called a **repository** which often lives in a ``.git`` subdirectory at the root of working repository.

 ![stage git project image](static/repositories.png)